 Grand Princess restaurants

-| Chef displays hors d'oeuvres in the galley.
-Grand Princess. |
+Chef displays hors d'oeuvres. |

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll |

 Should we have dinner in the Da Vinci dining room, the 24-hour buffet at Horizon Court, Alfredo's Pizzeria or the Crown Grill steakhouse?
 Whatever we tried, we weren't disappointed.

 But our decisions didn't end with the choice of restaurant.
-The Grand Princess dining room menu offers three appetizers, three soups, salad, pasta, four entrees, as well as healthy choice and vegetarian menus.
+The Grand Princess dining room menu offers three appetizers, three soups, salad, pasta, four entrées, as well as healthy choice and vegetarian menus.

 Items ranged from traditional prime rib and broiled lobster tail to imaginative creations like Long Island duckling in cabernet cassis sauce.